Ramblurr/ephemvpn/README.md

 ### 3. Config

-Create ~/.ephemvpnrc with your credentials, unless you want to specify them on the command line every time
+Create `~/.ephemvpnrc` with your credentials, unless you want to specify them on the command line every time

-Finally, `$ ./ephemvpnrc`
+Finally, `$ ephemvpn` to summon a vpn.

 ## TODO & Known Issues